Slumdog Millionaire: Soundtrack

 The Slumdog Millionaire soundtrack was composed by A. R. Rahman, who planned the score for over two months and completed it in two weeks.
 Danny Boyle has said that he chose Rahman because "not only does he draw on Indian classical music, but he's got R&B and hip hop coming in from America, house music coming in from Europe and this incredible fusion is created."
 Rahman won the 2009 Golden Globe Award for Best Original Score and won two Academy Awards, one for Best Original Score and one for Best Original Song for "Jai Ho".
 Rahman had two songs nominated for Best Original Song – the nomination for "O...
 Saya" was shared with M.I.A., while the win for "Jai Ho" was shared with lyricist Gulzar.
 The soundtrack was released on M.I.A.'s record label N.E.E.T.
 On Radio Sargam, film critic Goher Iqbal Punn termed the soundtrack Rahman's "magnum opus" which will acquaint "the entire world" with his artistry.

 Release

 Theatrical

 In August 2007, Warner Independent Pictures acquired the U.S. and Canadian rights and Pathé the international rights to distribute Slumdog Millionaire theatrically with a release date of November 7, 2008.
 However, in May 2008, Warner Independent Pictures was announced to be shutting down, with all of its remaining projects being transferred to Warner Bros.
 Pictures, its parent studio.
-Warner Bros.
-Pictures doubted the commercial prospects of Slumdog Millionaire and suggested that it would go direct to video without a U.S. theatrical release.
+Warner Bros. doubted the commercial prospects of Slumdog Millionaire and suggested that it would go direct to video without a U.S. theatrical release under the Warner Premiere label.
 In August 2008, the studio began searching for buyers for various productions, to relieve its overload of end-of-the-year films.
-Halfway through the month, Warner Bros.
-Pictures entered into a pact with Fox Searchlight Pictures to share distribution of the film, with Fox Searchlight buying 50% of Warner Bros.'s interest in the film and handling US distribution.
+Halfway through the month, Warner Bros. entered a pact with Fox Searchlight Pictures to share distribution of the film, with Fox Searchlight buying 50% of Warner Bros.'s interest in the film and handling US distribution.